LinLabNEU/reweight_pruning3/readme.md

 # Count operations

+We show how we count the operations and the operation number for scoring in the end of this part.

 We tried two ways to count the operations.
 One way is to use the open-source pytorch-opcounter tool.
 It will count the number of operations during inference.
 To use this tool and check the performance,
 ```
 python XXXXX
 ```
 It shows that the total number of operations is 325.4M.
-As it counts the real operations during runtime, and for unquantized models, multiplication are counted as 16bit while the operation counting is based on 32bit, we believe the operation number for scoring should be smaller than the value 325.4M.
-This number can work as a reference.
+It counts the real operations during runtime and does not consider the sparsity since zero parameters still participate in the operations.
+Besides, for unquantized models, multiplication are counted as 16bit while the operation counting is based on 32bit, we believe the operation number for scoring should be smaller than the value 325.4M.
+We do not use this number for scoring and this number can work as a reference.

 We would like to use the second method to count the number of operations.
 It is based on the counting example from the MicroNet challenge group. ( https://github.com/google-research/google-research/blob/master/micronet_challenge/ )
 The original version is for the efficientnet on tensorflow.
 We made necessary modifications to work for the our mobilenet_v2 model on pytorch.
 To run the counting,